*Your ConquerHSC Notes are consistently being revised over the 2019 HSC year to ensure quality.

 Establishing equilibrium when dissolving ionic compounds in water

-Equilibrium occurs when a solution that is saturated by an ionic compounds.
+Equilibrium occurs when a solution is saturated by an ionic compound.

 This means that there will not be enough water molecules to be shield every ions away from each other, i.e. when water molecules are attracted to a new ion and, form ion-dipole forces, they will move away and dehydrated another ion which they were previously attracted to.

 Therefore, in an aqueous ionic solution, there is a continuous breaking of ion-dipole bonds, hydrogen bonds and ionic bonds.

 Since this process will repeats back-and-forth, an dynamic equilibrium is formed which can be expressed as:

 NaCl(s) + H2O(l) <-> Na+ (aq) + Cl– (aq) + H2O(l)

 - We could can leave out water as it is a spectator molecule but we are putting it here for illustration purposes.